joelparkerhenderson/objectives-and-key-results/README.md

 "OKRs were a complete waste of time.
 I was required to waste hours trying to come up with OKRs, none if which had anything to do with what my actual day to day work entailed.
 The OKRs were then promptly ignored so I could got back to getting shit done.
 At the end of the ORK term of course they'd been ignored.
 This had the effect of being demotivating because I was being asked to make up these OKRs "because at this company we have OKRs" but then having zero time and zero motivation to pursue them since there were people waiting for my real work to be finished."

+"Every time I've seen OKRs tried (over and over again in the span of a 30-year career), the "goals" are based on whatever the priority/flavor-of-the month happens to be when goal-setting is announced.
+I've never seen those priorities last an entire year, but I have been called to account for why I didn't personally meet the goals that I was pressured into setting "for myself" even though the priorities shifted over the course of the year."

 "Concrete team stories are usually quite clear.
 OKRs force you to encode a bunch of them into objectives and key results.
 This produces utter nonsense if the duties and opportunities are generic or fragmented.
 Not every team can write a clear OKR which makes it obvious what's happening, especially if you servicing multiple departments."

+"I used OKRs on several teams to varying degrees at Google.
+Not a fan.
+It makes organizations slow and inflexible.
+I used to joke that as soon as another team was involved in something you needed to do it would probably take a quarter. why?
+Well what you wanted probably wasn't on this quarter's OKRs so it would be an uphill battle to get them to do it.
+You'd have to argue about getting it into next quarter's OKRs."

+"OKRs causing slowdowns is a real issue, but is actually a problem of management and company as a whole.
+Teams want to be silo-ed and not bothered by anyone else, hence set their goals and just do them, while upper management never sets some actual objectives and roadmap which could have been mapped into cross team projects and goals.
+When goals become a religious quarter to quarter thing without allowing any deviation, then everything is slow."

 "Despite the name and intention, in my experience, OKRs is a prime candidate for cargo culting culture into an org and using process as a proxy for actual focus on outcomes."